 Remember, some foods, such as soups, puddings, gelatin, ice cream, popsicles and others contain fluids.
 When you eat chunky soups, use a fork if you can, and leave the broth behind.

-Use a small cup at home for your liquids at meals, and drink just 1 cupful.
-After drinking 1 cup of fluid at a restaurant, turn your cup over to let your server know you do not want more.
+Use a small cup at home for your liquids at meals, and drink just 1 cupful (240 mL).
+After drinking 1 cup (240 mL) of fluid at a restaurant, turn your cup over to let your server know you DO NOT want more.
 Find ways to keep from getting too thirsty:

 - When you are thirsty, chew some gum, rinse your mouth with cold water and spit it out, or suck on something such as hard candy, a slice of lemon, or small pieces of ice.